mukil/pmic/README.md

 # ProMUT Manufacturing Indicator Catalog

-The ProMUT Indicator Catalog is a research & development effort to integrate and relate indicators and indicator categories from different sustainability assessment frameworks.
+The ProMUT Manufacturing Indicator Catalog is a research & development effort to integrate and relate indicators and indicator categories from different sustainability assessment frameworks.
 It currently consists of the following elements:

 - `rdf` - Folder of RDF/XML files describing the sustainability frameworks
 - `csv` - Folder of CSV files describing the sustainability frameworks for import into the authoring environment
-- `prototype` - A software prototype realized as a plugin for the dmx-platform as collaborative authoring environment
+- `prototype` - An authoring environment for the catalog realized as a plugin for the dmx-platform
 - `docs` - Files documenting the workflow for collaborative research on the repository

 ## Catalog Entities

--  Reference Frame (System Assessment Levels)
+-  System (in Assessment): Society, Organization, Site/Factory, Process, Machine, Material, Human
--  Sustainability Dimension
+-  Sustainability Dimension: Ecological, Economical, Social, Institutional
--  Life-Cycle Phase
--  Indicator Set
+-  Indicator Set (for Sustainability Assessment Framework)
 -  Indicator Category
 -  Indicator

+To express specific relations between Indicators from and within Indicator Sets, the application proposes to re-use the semantic relations specified in the SKOS Ontology (W3C).

-## Indicator Sets: Selection Criteria
+## Content Selection Criteria

-Designated contents of the ProMUT Indicator Catalog are indicator sets which embrace the legal aspects of this repository and meet the following four criteria:
+Designated contents of the ProMUT Indicator Catalog are indicator sets which embrace the legal aspects of this repository and meet the following criteria:

-1. Contains indicators applicable for assessing the sustainability of manufacturing processes or manufactured products.
+1. Contains indicators applicable for assessing the sustainability of a `System` in regards to at least one `Sustainability Dimension`.
 1. Published accessibly in some form of document and with a complete description of all indicators (or the will to do so here).
 1. Content imposes no legal restrictions conflicting with the principles of LOD, in particular allowing the contents redistribution.
-1. TBD.

 The following _Indicator Sets_ are currently subject of an ongoing analysis and are included in this repository (see `/csv` folder):